-Next, we screen for GxE on T2D, BMI, and cardiovascular disease (CVD) in the PEGS.
-The cohort provides whole-genome sequencing (WGS) profiles for 4,603 out of 19,673 of its current participants.
-The PEGS exposome survey covers 365 parent items concerning daily life, neighborhood, and workplace hazards.
-Of the four UKBB White British phenotypes we put through VLA, GWAS, or vQTL, we use the variant rankings to enrich the detection of the GxE on T2D and BMI - the two phenotypes directly available in PEGS.
-We let the variant rankings for CAD in the UKBB to enrich the detection of GxE on CVD in the PEGS since CAD is a major component of CVD.
-Lastly, we use the variant rankings for fasting glucose level in the UKBB to enrich the T2D in the PEGS, considering glucose level a strong indicator of T2D.
-We counted the significant GxE in the PEGS (up to 365 exposome items) at several p-value thresholds.
-We show the enrichment regression coefficient in Figure (6).
-For binary outcomes T2D and CVD in the PEGS matched byT2D and CAD in UKBB, respectively, VLA outperformed GWAS and vQTL in terms of enriching GxE detection at various thresholds; again, the pattern of vQTL mostly overlaps with GWAS, so vQTL does not provide additional information over GWAS if the trait severing variant ranking is binary.
-For well-behaved continuous variables such as BMI, vQTL selected better GxE candidates in the PEGS, although the three criteria converge under stricter thresholds of significant GxE.
-When using the ranking based on fasting glucose level in UKBB to enrich GxE on T2D, the performance of three criteria are indistinguishable beyond thresholds stricter than 10−5.
+We next screened for GxEs for T2D, BMI, and CVD in the PEGS cohort, which provides whole-genome sequencing profiles for 4,603 of 19,673 participants.
+The PEGS exposome survey covers 365 parent items concerning daily life, household exposures, and workplace hazards.
+We used the variant rankings of the four UKBB British White phenotypes analyzed with VLA, GWAS, or vQTL to enrich GxE detection for T2D and BMI—the two phenotypes directly available in PEGS.
+Because CAD is a major component of CVD, we used the variant rankings for CAD in the UKBB to enrich GxE detection for CVD in PEGS.
+Because glucose level is a strong indicator of T2D, we used the variant rankings for fasting glucose level in the UKBB to enrich T2D in PEGS.
+We counted the significant GxE interactions in PEGS at several p-value thresholds.
+Figure 6 shows the enrichment regression coefficients.
+For the binary outcomes, T2D and CVD in PEGS matched with T2D and CAD in UKBB, respectively, VLA outperformed GWAS and vQTL at enriching GxE detection at various thresholds.
+Again, the results for vQTL substantially overlapped with those for GWAS.
+Accordingly, vQTL provided no additional information compared to GWAS if the trait severing variant ranking is binary.
+For continuous variables with predictable behavior, such as BMI, vQTL is better at selecting GxE candidates in PEGS, although the three approaches converge under stricter significance thresholds for GxE candidates.
+When using the ranking for fasting glucose level in UKBB to enrich GxE for T2D, the performance of the three criteria was indistinguishable beyond thresholds stricter than 10−5.